arikardnoir/advancedsearch/README.md

 # Advanced Search for Go
-`advancedsearch` is a package to help peoples make search while typing "char" by "char" in Golang.
+`advancedsearch` is a pure Golang package to make search while typing "char" by "char".
 Actually he has two main functions, CompareSingleWord and CompareMultipleWords.

 ## How it works